kopf8/foodgram/README.md

 sudo systemctl start docker.service && sudo systemctl enable docker.service
 ```

-When all components are successfully installed, you need to create directory **/foodgram** in your home directory **/home/username/** on your VM:
+When all components are successfully installed, you need to create directory **/foodgram** in your home directory **/home/username/** on your VM
+(where _'username'_ is your username on your host server):

 ```bash
 cd ~